inrupt/solid-common-vocab-js/README.md

 # The Solid Common Vocab library for JavaScript

-A very simple library that provides JavaScript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, vCard, LDP, ActivityStreams, etc.), and your own custom RDF vocabularies).
+A library providing JavaScript objects to represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, vCard, LDP, ActivityStreams, etc.), and your own custom RDF vocabularies).

-A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments (as well as generic message strings, for example error message strings, or labels or tooltip text for user interfaces).
+A major feature of this library is that it provides easy access to any `rdfs:label` and `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments.
+We also support other term metadata (such as `rdfs:seeAlso` and `skos:isDefinedBy`), and also generic message strings (using [SKOS-XL](https://www.w3.org/TR/skos-reference/skos-xl.html)) that can be used for error message strings, or labels or tooltip text for user interfaces, etc.

 ### Setup

-The `demo` directory provides an extremely basic working example that you can run with the following commands:
+The `demo` directory provides a working example that you can run with the following commands:

 ```
 cd demo
 npm install